Advancing sustainability and efficiency: Are you prepared for the future of agriculture?

 Our flagship product, Climate FieldView™, delivers seamless data collection, visualization, and analysis to help farmers optimize their operations, manage risk, address variability to increase harvests, and improve profitability.
 This scalable, industry-leading platform is already being used on more than 150m subscribed acres and its adoption continues to grow around the world.
 Digital farming can help our industry grow nutritious food while maximizing the benefits of agricultural inputs and ultimately using resources more efficiently.

-Mike Stern, Head of The Climate Corporation and Digital Farming, Crop Science
+Jeremy Williams, Head of The Climate Corporation and Digital Farming at Bayer Crop Science Division

 FieldView™ has a market opportunity on more than one billion global acres for corn, soybean, and wheat.
 As the number one digital farming platform and brand, Climate has already established agreements with more than 70 companies across North America, South America and Europe to use and integrate FieldView™.
 Further establishment of FieldView’s™ global footprint is expected to be driven by dozens of next-generation projects in the development pipeline.